PV Sensors: Principles, Applications

 CdTe PV sensors: CdTe-based PV sensors work well and are affordable for large-scale solar energy use.
 However, concerns about the toxicity of cadmium have led to increased research on recycling and proper disposal methods.

-CIGS PV sensors: CIGS PV sensors offer high conversion efficiencies and the potential for low – cost production.
-They are suitable for both rooftop and large – scale solar installations.
+CIGS PV sensors have high conversion efficiencies and can be produced at a low cost.
+They work well for both rooftop and large solar pv installations.

 4. Applications of PV Sensors